 “Some people check out books,” Taylor Glascock writes.
 “Other people check out dudes.
 Some people do both.”

-“Created at the beginning of February 2015, the Instagram account @hotdudesreading has already garnered more than 366,000 followers.
+“Created at the beginning of February 2015, the Instagram account @hotdudesreading immediately garnered more than 366,000 followers.
 In an increasingly technology-driven world, @hotdudesreading takes the path less traveled.
 It’s the fine fellows with paperbacks, not the e-readers, that get ahead.”

 photos courtesy of @hotdudesreading

 Sigh.
 This Clark Kent look-alike seems to have just flown in from Krypton to spend some QT on the F Train with us mere mortals.
 I may have to pretend to faint so he’ll catch me but I’m going to let him finish the last few pages of 100 Years of Solitude first.”

 The hotel that took a jaunt around the moon

 AbductiCon was my first venture into straight SF .